 CS 638: Multimedia Networking and Operating Systems

-Upon completion of this course, the student will grasp the latest multimedia networking and operating systems problems and proposed solutions.
+Upon completion of this course, students will grasp key multimedia networking and operating systems concepts, requirements, and challenges, and several current and recently proposed solutions.

 Days/Time: